axeld5/soar_fork/experience/tuto_expe.md

 ### Refine initial solution

 Now we need to refine those initial solutions.
-To save time you can run the 5 seed on separate nodes (each seed is 600 refined codes)
+To save time, you can run the 5 seeds on separate nodes (each seed generates 600 refined codes).
+This approach allows parallel processing and speeds up the refinement phase.

 So execute this:
 ```bash